k2view-academy/K2View-Academy/articles/03_logical_units/06_auto_discovery_wizard.md

 # Auto Discovery Wizard

 ## Auto Discovery Wizard Overview
-The Fabric Studio Auto Discovery Wizard enables you to automatically generate or edit an LUDB schema based on predefined database constraints like a Primary Key or a Foreign Key.
+The Fabric Studio Auto Discovery Wizard enables you to automatically generate or edit an LU schema based on predefined database constraints like a Primary Key or a Foreign Key.

 The Auto Discovery Wizard can run in two modes:
 * Fast, the Auto Discovery Wizard generates a new Logical Unit schema based on Foreign Keys only.